Iraq Governing Systems

 XX

-Jacques Baute, Director of the IAEA's Iraq Nuclear Verification Office, stated in his report published in June 2004: "… they had found no evidence, up to March 2003, that the programme had been revived since 1998.".
-Notwithstanding the above, and despite worldwide protests and demonstrations, the United States, in a coalition with the United Kingdom, Australia and Poland invaded Iraq.
-The invasion began on 19 March 2003 and formally ended on 1 May 2003 when U.S. President George W. Bush declared the "end of major combat operations" in his infamous 'Mission Accomplished Speech'.
-The 'liberation' was accompanied by countrywide lootings of especially governmental facilities which included all means of infrastructure and services.
-These lootings are commonly known in Iraq as "hawassem".
+The ‘liberation’ was accompanied by countrywide lootings of especially governmental facilities which included all means of infrastructure and services.
+These lootings are commonly known in Iraq as 'al-hawasim' (meaning 'the great looting battles').
 A crowd of furious Iraqi people stole everything that can be stolen as a revenge for their sacrifice.
 At this point it is noteworthy to mention, that comprehensive thievery and demands for bribes within the ordinary population had already started during the 1990s as a result of the sanctions.
 As an example, for the 2003 lootings, it is estimated that around 15,000 artefacts of the Iraq museum were stolen.
-The collection of the National Museum of Modern Art had reached around 8,000 artworks by the beginning of 2003.
-Only 2,112 items remained in the hands of the museum after the 2003 looting events.
+By the beginning of 2003, the National Museum of Modern Art in Baghdad housed a collection of approximately 7,000 artworks.
+Following the looting after the U.S. invasion, reports suggest that around 1,700 of these pieces were recovered over time, while many others remain missing.
+The claim that 2,112 items remained in the museum's possession after the looting is an overestimate, as the total recovered artworks stood at about 1,700 by 2010.
+Some of the stolen pieces are believed to have been trafficked through the black market.

 This article was written by Hella Mewis and is licensed under CC BY-NC 4.0.